Posts Tagged ‘Pop Culture Alternate History’

 “I’m sure she’s fine.
 If anything happens, well, she’s feisty like her father was.”

-Walt, like his son, was often a man of many words, but this time he replied with a simple, “Yeah.”
+Walt, like both of his sons, was often a man of many words, but this time he replied with a simple, “Yeah.”

 Looking up at the stars, Walt figured Frost was up there somewhere watching down on her, on all the family.
 He missed his son, but he knew full well with the life they chose, some disaster was bound to happen sooner or later.
 Still, it had been almost twenty years now and he and his wife both still missed him so terribly much.
 He looked down to wipe his eyes when he noticed the two beams of light approaching; and approaching fast.
 “Who is that?”
 Emily asked.